rogerxaic/EventStreams/eventstreams087.md

 # Choosing between the three APIs (Standard plan)
 {: #choose_api}

 {{site.data.keyword.messagehub}} supports three APIs on the Standard plan.
-Here's some information to help you choose which is most appropriate:
+Here's some information to help you choose which is most appropriate.
+{: shortdesc}

 ## Why use the Kafka API?
 {: #why_kafka notoc}